 The knights didn’t want to fight anymore.
 They had fought too many heartless battles and broken too many hearts to fathom one more second of oppression.
 One day, covered in blood and seething with fury, the sharpest and strongest knights of the king’s army came to the castle in a riot.
 They mowed down the grand gates, bid farewell to their fair reputations, and trampled the promise of riches just so they could breathe.
 The gold and silver they received were nothing now in comparison to the agonized crying of the creature in town square.
 They would not wonder at its existence anymore, why it needed to be hated.
 They would never know its hurt anymore.

 They braved the hundreds of passageways, corridors, and underground elevators and fought the Leviathans in the labyrinths that guarded the king’s highest rooms.
-They bypassed each security check with a quick punch to the guard’s face; knockouts gave way to sweet nothingness.
+They bypassed each security check with a quick punch to the guard’s face, and knockouts gave way to sweet nothingness.
 They meant business.
 It would be over soon.

 Finally, they came to the king’s cathedral where he worshiped, the king they had served for so long, the king everyone honored and feared.
 He was the king that schoolboys dreamed of meeting, the king that legends spoke of.
 Knight Ferris stood before the looming doors of the cathedral, drinking in their oaken smell.
 How many times had he stood before this door, dumbly patriotic, idiotically innocent, looking to the king like a son would look to his father?